bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 His name is Caleb.
 He is the creator of CJDNS project.
 Basically it's a network that can replace the internet, basically, of course, that is very ambitious.
-Other, Okay, he will tell us better.
+He will tell us better.
 Part of this project is now already supported by the VIP 155 in Bitcoin and Bitcoin and other libraries too.
 So this is an effort that part of the Bitcoin community is doing in order to have a more diverse and robust network productivity, let's say, or more resilient peer-to-peer network.
 And well, CJDNS is part of that too.
-So, Caleb, welcome, and we are happy to have you here.
+Caleb, welcome, and we are happy to have you here.

 ## What is CJDNS. / Routing with adversarial nodes.